 - Add the remaining oil to the pan.
 Add garlic pods and fry till they are roasted well, shrink in size, and change color.
 Transfer to the mixie jar.

 - Add the soaking tamarind, salt and required water used for soaking tamarind and grind to a smooth paste.

 - Poondu thogayal is ready.
-Serve by mixing this thogayal with hot rice, a dash of ghee and a crispy appalam or chips as side dish.
+Serve by mixing this thogayal with hot rice, a dash of ghee, and a crispy appalam or chips as a side dish.

 Browse plenty more quick & flavorful recipes easily by course, method, occasion & diet.